Amino acids are the building blocks of protein. They also help your metabolism and cellular activity.

 Lysine has been safely used in clinical studies for other skin conditions, mostly cold sores.
 These studies used doses between 1,000 and 3,000 mg.
 The National Center for Biotechnology Information reports that toxicity of lysine is rare.

-In the studies evaluating lysine’s benefits for cold sores, the most common side effects reported were stomach upset and pain and diarrhea.
+In the evaluating lysine’s benefits for cold sores, the most common side effects reported were stomach upset and pain and diarrhea.

 While lysine is available in supplemental forms, the best sources of this amino acid come from foods, such as: